apache/pekko-grpc/CONTRIBUTING.md

 The TL;DR; of the above very precise workflow version is:

-1. Fork akka-grpc
+1. Fork pekko-grpc
 2. Hack and test on your feature (on a branch)
 3. Submit a PR
 4. Sign the CLA if necessary
 4. Keep polishing it until received enough LGTM
 5. Profit!

-Note that the akka-grpc sbt project is not as large as the Akka one, so `sbt` should be able to run with less heap than with the Akka project.
+Note that the pekko-grpc sbt project is not as large as the Pekko one, so `sbt` should be able to run with less heap than with the Pekko project.
 In case you need to increase the heap, this can be specified using a command line argument `sbt -mem 2048` or in the environment variable `SBT_OPTS` but then as a regular JVM memory flag, for example `SBT_OPTS=-Xmx2G`, on some platforms you can also edit the global defaults for sbt in `/usr/local/etc/sbtopts`.

 ## Binary compatibility

-Akka gRPC is still in experimental mode, so this section does not apply yet.
+Pekko gRPC is still in experimental mode, so this section does not apply yet.
 However, once we declare the project stable, we will adhere to the following
 rules: